danyaberezun/KEEPs/README.md

 println(foo(null, "str")) // ClassCastException as we are trying to cast Int to String
 ```

-In this case, if we execute a common reconstruction algorithm as for non-nullable types,
-we will get `T =:= Int`, which is unsound and leads to `ClassCastException`.
-But we should not perform any inference in this case, as actually all of the types in intersection are nullable.

-But such intersection statements have to also be stored as once we encounter != null check we will add `Any` in intersection.
-This will disallow null as a value for the type, and we will be able to perform inference.
+It is important to note that we should still track such nullable (intersection)types, as once we encounter a not-null check, the type would become non-nullable, and we would be able to do subtyping reconstruction.

 #### Special cases